OliverM/imgedit/doc/intro.md

 Please provide an executable solution with any source files in a common archive format (ZIP, RAR, TAR etc.).

+## Assumptions & Ambiguities
+- The spec above stipulates arguments are separated by a single space; for ease of use I've relaxed this to one or more spaces
+- The spec says nothing about communication of parsing errors, so I've stuck to Instaparse's default for this, and leveraged it further by insisting numbers begin with 1 at the parsing level, rather than accepting numbers like "04"

 ## Running the project
 The project is implemented in Clojure.